 Will the TV Series Be True To the Books?

 Converting a story from the printed word into a video format is called an adaptation, and the story arcs of each character and multiple details of a book have to be altered to fit in a new time frame and format.
 Everything from the scripts, choices of actors and filming sites, and minute details in costumes and everyday essentials have to be just right for an adaptation to be a success and to be accepted by an existing legion of devoted readers.
 As stated above, Moore and the whole production crew are determined to stay as close to Diana’s writing as possible in the TV adaption.
-Diana is consulted by Moore and the other script writers if they have a question about the book OUTLANDER, while she continues to work on Book 8 in the series, WRITTEN IN MY OWN HEART’S BLOOD; she is a co-producer and consultant for the TV series.
+Diana is consulted by Moore and the other script writers if they have a question about the book OUTLANDER; she is a co-producer and consultant for the TV series.

 Production in Scotland

 Production and filming of the Outlander TV series began on location in Scotland on October 7, 2013.
-The production is being filmed entirely in Scotland, and actors from the U.K. have been hired to play the major roles.
+The production is being filmed entirely in Scotland, and actors from the U.K. have been hired to play all of the major roles.
 A Gaelic expert is working with actors to ensure they speak the language correctly.
-As of the end of 2013, four complete episodes were “in the can,” or completed, according to Moore.

 Outlander TV Series News